Meet the local leaders for the HSI STEM Resource Hub.

-Dr. Sonya Cooper is a Regents Professor and the academic associate dean in the College of Engineering at NMSU.
-She has been a member of the Engineering Technology & Surveying Engineering department over 24 years, serving as department head prior to becoming associate dean.
+Dr. Sonya Cooper is a Regents Professor and interim dean in the College of Health and Social Services at NMSU.
+Prior to this position, she served as the academic associate dean in the College of Engineering.
+She has been a member of the Engineering Technology & Surveying Engineering department for 26 years, serving as department head prior to becoming an associate dean.
 In addition to the college academic administrative duties, she teaches courses in civil engineering topics and serves as co-advisor for several student organizations.
 She is very active in the community and state as a board member of non-profit organizations and practicing engineer for structural and historic preservation projects across the country.
 Dr. Cooper has held officer positions in state and national professional societies and education committees, and has served as a national engineering accreditation commissioner and evaluator.

 NMSU Regents Professor | HSI STEM hub Co-PI